apuder/TRS-IO/README.md

 7. VU jumper

-The TRS-IO version for the Model 1 features a 40-pin connector that can directly be connected via a ribbon cable to the expansion interface of a Model 1.
+The TRS-IO version for the Model 1 features a 40-pin connector that can directly be connected via a ribbon cable to the I/O bus of a Model 1.
 This version of TRS-IO offers the following features:

 * HDMI signal of the M1's video screen that includes game sound.